kartikeyshaurya/SDV/venv/2The_Perceptron/The_perceptron.md

  ***SUPERVISED LEARNING/ linear regression***
  * linear regression is a suupervised learning algorithm that allow us to make prediction based on linearly arranged datasets.

+ * for understanding better we will look into an example of a simple regression model which would model the relationship of a quantative response variable and the explanatory variable.

+ * RESPONSE VARIABLE - is the dependent variable whose value we want to explain and predict based on the values of the independent variable(explanatory variable)
+ ** see the exercies